EmakinaTR/bing-spell-checker/README.md

 Bing Spell Checker
 ==================

-This repo contains implementation of Bing Spell Check Api call.
-Currently, node.js version is available, however, different implementations will be available in the future.
+This repo provides several implementation of Bing Spell Check Api in different programming languages.
+Currently, node.js and python version is available, however, different implementations will be available in the future.

 Details of the API is here: [Bing Spell Check](https://azure.microsoft.com/en-us/services/cognitive-services/spell-check/)